-As with all policies during the COVID-19 pandemic, this guidance is subject to changing global health conditions.
+As with all policies during the COVID-19 pandemic, this guidance is subject to changing health conditions.

 Dear Stanford community,